Frederic-vW/arte/README.md

 </p>
 </details>

+Done.

 ### Firefox extension
+If you don't use Python and the terminal, there is a browser extension (Firefox) in the mozilla subfolder.

 #### Steps
 1. Install the arte_dl.zip extension in Firefox (or make your own zip file, compressing the following files from the mozilla folder: manifest.json, popup.js, background.js, index.html, and the icons subfolder).
-To give it a try, the extension can be installed temporarily, selecting the zip file, or the manifest.json file when using the uncompressed files:
+To give it a try, the extension can be installed temporarily by selecting the zip file, or the manifest.json file when using the uncompressed files:

 <details><summary>Firefox-1</summary>
 <p align="center">